 declares the tag s.
 It need not be the first or only declaration of the tag s within a given scope to qualify as a declaration of s, just as declares i however often it is repeated.
 The applicable constraint is in subclause 6.5: "A declaration shall declare at least a declarator, a tag, or the members of an enumeration."
-Clearly, declares the tag s.
+Clearly, struct s;